The RADAR Screen;

 PilotAware RADAR can show traffic within configurable vertical and horizontal limits.
-Also, it can show targets either as Aircraft Symbols or TAS (Traffic Alert System) Symbols.
+In addition, it can show targets either as FLM (Aircraft Symbols) or TAS (Traffic Alert System) Symbols.

 Key to Symbols